alexbyk/Mojolicious-Plugin-RedirectHost/README.md

 If you don't know what that, just ignore that option and don't mind

 Use your_app.production.conf file to avoid redirecting localhost

+Look at the `examples` directory of this distribution for a full application example

 Installation
 ----------